-This month, we celebrated the National Association for the Education of Young Children (NAEYC’s) Week of the Young Child with engaging activities, hosted our 7th Annual Community Partnership Focus Group and Brunch at the Early Learning Center, and had our Junior Board attend the Private Equity Association (PEAC) forum.
-We also marked significant progress with several adoption cases reaching closure, helping create lasting, stable homes for children.
+This month, we celebrated the National Association for the Education of Young Children (NAEYC)’s Week of the Young Child with engaging activities, hosted our 7th Annual Community Partnership Focus Group and Brunch at the Early Learning Center, and had our Junior Board attend the Private Equity Association (PEAC) forum.
+We also marked significant progress, with several adoption cases reaching closure, which helps create lasting, stable homes for children.

-As we continue our work to support and create opportunities for our families to thrive, we are mindful of the turbulent times our nation is facing.
-Despite the challenges, we remain committed to moving forward with purpose and dedication.
+As we continue our work to support and create opportunities for families to succeed, we are mindful of the challenging times our nation is facing.
+Despite these difficulties, we remain committed to moving forward with purpose and dedication.

 Your support is essential to our work.
-Thank you for joining our efforts to create a better future for the children and families we serve.
+Thank you for joining our efforts to build a better future for the children and families we serve.

 Keep reading to see how we’re making an impact together!